Non-Boolean OMv: One More Reason to Believe Lower Bounds for Dynamic Problems: Reduction from Bounded Monotone Min-Plus-OMv to ∃ Equality-OMv

 Therefore, we have $\widehat{M}[i,k] + \widehat{v}[k] < \widehat{u}[i] + 2$.
 Since the matrix entries all take integer values, we have that if $k \in [n]$ is a witness for $u[i]$, then it must satisfy that $\widehat{M}[i,k] + \widehat{v}[k] \in \{\widehat{u}[i], \widehat{u}[i]+1\}$, i.e., $k \in C_i$. \end{proof}

 Now we argue that small sets of candidates can be enumerated efficiently.

 \begin{lemma} For a fixed query vector $v \in \mathbb{Z}^n$, there is an algorithm that runs in time $O(n^2\log n / \Delta)$ and lists all elements of all sets $C_i$ such that $|C_i| \leqslant n / \Delta$.
-In the case that $v_j[k]$ is a nondecreasing function of $j$ (i.e., the 4-th case in Definition~\ref{def:minplus}) this running time is amortized over $n$ query vectors. \end{lemma}
+In the case that $v_j[k]$ is a (weakly) monotone function of $j$ (i.e., the 4-th case in Definition~\ref{def:minplus}) this running time is amortized over $n$ query vectors. \end{lemma}

 \begin{proof} We consider four cases, based on the direction of the monotonicity: